Ophthalmology (Eye) Practice Test 3

 - Glaucoma

 Explanation: Answer reason: Conjunctivitis Conjunctivitis is inflammation of the conjunctiva, the thin membrane covering the white of the eye and inner eyelids, commonly presenting with redness, tearing, and irritation.
 Cataract is lens opacity, not inflammation.
 Myopia is a refractive error (nearsightedness), and glaucoma is optic neuropathy often associated with elevated intraocular pressure—neither describes general eye inflammation.
-Category reason: This is a terminology/condition-identification question about an eye disorder (inflammation of the conjunctiva), which falls under Ophthalmology (Eye) rather than nursing care decision-making.

 The nurse is assigned to care for a client with a diagnosis of detached retina.
 Which finding would indicate that bleeding has occurred as a result of retinal detachment?